qbic-pipelines/pipeline-docs/docs/markdown/clusters/running_jobs.md

 #### Nextflow version

-It is advisable to keep the Nextflow version at `>= 19.10.0` which can be achieved by updating Nextflow using:
+It is advisable to keep Nextflow at the newest version which can be achieved by updating Nextflow using:

 ```bash
 nextflow -self-update